-Management is responsible for the day-to-day management of risks the Company faces, while the Board plays an important role in overseeing the identification, assessment and mitigation of such risks.
-The oversight of financial risk management lies primarily with the Board's Audit Committee, which is empowered to appoint and oversee our independent auditors, monitor the integrity of our financial reporting processes and systems of internal controls and provide an avenue of communication among our independent auditors, management and our Board of Directors.
-However, because of the size of the Board of Directors and the Audit Committee, the Company's risk mitigation efforts have been overseen by the entire Board.
-In fulfilling its risk oversight responsibility, the Board consults with management and third parties to evaluate and, when appropriate, modify our risk management strategies.
+Management is responsible for the day-to-day management of risks the Company faces, while the Board plays an important role in overseeing the identification, assessment, and mitigation of such risks.
+The oversight of financial risk management lies primarily with the Board's Audit Committee, which is empowered to appoint and oversee our independent auditors, monitor the integrity of our financial reporting processes and systems of internal controls, and provide an avenue of communication among our independent auditors, management, and our Board of Directors.